Hello to Amasty blog readers!

 In our example, we use the keys checkout-data and cart-data.
 At the same time, data requested by the keys is created by the customer-data adapters.
 Technically, these adapters are js-modules that define, first, the methods for working with customer-data and, second, the names of the cacheKey that are used to call for these data.

 Let’s consider a section definition using the example of the cart-data section in the Magento_Checkout module.
-As we mentioned above, the cart-data section is defined in di.xml.
+As we mentioned above, it is defined in di.xml.
 This definition uses the cart-data key to create a section in magento-cache-storage.
-The name of the section is defined with the attribute name of the <item> tag.
+Its name is defined with the attribute name of the <item> tag.

 To initialize cart-data, define the <item> tag value and specify the cacheKey that refers to data in magento-cache-storage.